openSUSE/news-o-o/_posts/2008-08-25-opensuse-at-utah-open-source-conference.markdown

 The schedule runs from 8:30 a.m. to 8:30 p.m. local time Thursday and Friday, and from 8:30 a.m. to 5:30 p.m. on Saturday.
 See the full schedule on the UTOSC Web site: [//2008.utosc.com/speaker/schedule/](//2008.utosc.com/speaker/schedule/), and the events and activities here: [//2008.utosc.com/pages/events/](//2008.utosc.com/pages/events/).

 We're also looking for more volunteers for the openSUSE booth at the show.
 Please contact [Zonker](mailto:zonker@opensuse.org) if you're interested.
-Also schreibt eine wissenschaftlerin oder wissenschaftler fr die scientific community oder fr [https://ghostwritinghilfe.com/hausarbeit-schreiben/](https://ghostwritinghilfe.com/hausarbeit-schreiben/) ein interessiertes laienpublikum